-Short Answer: Before everything, it’s necessary to ensure one has pure intentions in pursuing marriage.
+Short Answer: First it’s necessary to ensure one has pure intentions in pursuing marriage.
 Then, one searches for a suitable mate in a suitable way.
-Next, one should make one’s interest known to both the intended and his or her family—and yes, women can propose marriage.
-Next, the families should meet together to arrange a healthy marriage contract, and the engaged couple should be given privacy to get to know one another better, within halal means, keeping in mind that after they sign the contract, they are Islamically married.
+Next, one should make one’s interest known to both the intended and his or her family.
+Next, the families should meet together to arrange a healthy marriage contract.
+The engaged couple should be given privacy to get to know one another better, within halal means.
+And keep in mind that after they sign the contract, they are Islamically married.
 Finally, one ensures that one’s wedding day is free of haram elements to invite God’s blessings into the new marriage.

 Salam Dear Mohamed,

 Thank you for this important question and for contacting Ask About Islam.

 Your question is really needed in our current times for many Muslim families.

 May Allah benefit all the Muslims seeking marriage and reward you for seeking knowledge.